se-di/ansible_role_notify-teams/README.md

 Role Name
 =========

-Enables a notification handler to send messages to MS-Teams by a webhook
+Send messages to MS-Teams by a webhook, either by an Ansible handler or immediately by a task.

 Requirements
 ------------